LucaFalasca/CloudEarlyExit/README.md

 ## How to start

-Go in the src folder and run the following command:ù
+Go in the src folder and run the following command:
 ```bash
 docker compose up --build
 ```